 The provided sample concentration models are starting points to help you think about possible concentrations for the Bachelor of Science in Technology.
 A concentration can include any combination of courses that fit together into an academically logical pattern that supports a defined educational/career goal.
 An academic advisor will work with you to develop a proposal that will then be reviewed by department chair and college dean.
 Approval will be based on the relationship of the proposed concentration to your educational/career objective.

 Missouri Western offers more than 300 courses online.
 Several minors and some majors can be completed entirely online.
 In addition, members of the air force may complete their GEM requirements through online courses at Missouri Western.

 Please visit the course schedule to search for courses offered online in the current or upcoming semester.

 Bachelor of Science in Technology

-The BST is completely customizable and should be build around your prior course credits and career goals.
-Below is an example BST course plan.
+The BST is completely customizable and should be built around your prior course credits and career goals.
 Virtually any combination of courses can work as a BST, provided it forms a coherent major and aligns with your career goals.
 Please see the BST advisor for help in planning your unique BST.